obsproject/obs-websocket/PROTOCOL.md

 obs-websocket protocol reference
 ================================

-## General introduction
+## General Introduction
 **This document is still a WIP.
 Some things are missing (but won't stay like this for long).**

 Messages exchanged between the client and the server are JSON objects.
-The protocol in general in based on the OBS Remote protoctol created by Bill Hamilton, with new commands specific to OBS Studio.
+The protocol in general is based on the OBS Remote protocol created by Bill Hamilton, with new commands specific to OBS Studio.

 ## Events

 ### Description
-Events are sent exclusively by the server and broadcasted to every client connected to the server.
+Events are sent exclusively by the server and broadcast to each connected client.
-An event message has at least one field :
+An event message will contain at least one field :
-- **update-type** (string) : the type of event Additional fields will be present in the event message if the event type requires it.
+- **update-type** (string) : the type of event

+Additional fields will be present in the event message depending on the event type.

-### Event types
+### Event Types
 #### "SwitchScenes"
 OBS is switching to another scene.
-Additional fields :
-- **scene-name** : the name of the scene being switched to
+- **scene-name** (string) : The name of the scene being switched to.

 #### "ScenesChanged"
-The scene list has been modified (scenes added, removed or moved).
+The scene list has been modified (Scenes have been added, removed, or renamed).

 #### "StreamStarting"
-Streaming is starting but isn't completely started yet.
+A request to start streaming has been issued.
+- **preview-only** (bool) : Always false.

 #### "StreamStarted"
 *New in OBS Studio*
-Streaming has been started successfully.
+Streaming started successfully.

 #### "StreamStopping"
-Streaming is stopping but isn't completely stopped yet.
+A request to stop streaming has been issued.
+- **preview-only** (bool) : Always false.

 #### "StreamStopped"
 *New in OBS Studio*
-Streaming has been stopped successfully.
+Streaming stopped successfully.

 #### "RecordingStarting"
 *New in OBS Studio*
-Recording is starting but isn't completely started yet.
+A request to start recording has been issued.

 #### "RecordingStarted"
 *New in OBS Studio*
-Recording has been started successfully.
+Recording started successfully.

 #### "RecordingStopping"
 *New in OBS Studio*
-Recording is stopping but isn't completely stopped yet.
+A request to stop streaming has been issued.
+Not Yet Implemented.

 #### "RecordingStopped"
 *New in OBS Studio*
-Recording has been stopped successfully.
+Recording stopped successfully.

 #### "StreamStatus"
-Sent every second with those additional fields :
+Sent each second with the following information :
-- **streaming** (bool) : streaming state
+- **streaming** (bool) : Current Streaming state.
-- **recording** (bool) : recording state
+- **recording** (bool) : Current Recording state.
-- **preview-only** (bool) : always false.
+- **preview-only** (bool) : Always false.
-- **bytes-per-sec** (integer) : during streaming, amount of data (in bytes) transmitted by the stream encoder
+- **bytes-per-sec** (integer) : Amount of data (in bytes) transmitted by the stream encoder.
 - **strain** (double) : i have no idea what this is
-- **total-stream-time** (integer) : total time since the beginning of streaming
+- **total-stream-time** (integer) : Total time (in seconds) since the stream started.
-- **num-total-frames** (integer) : total number of frames transmitted since the beginning
+- **num-total-frames** (integer) : Total number of frames transmitted since the stream started.
-- **num-dropped-frames** (integer) : number of frames dropped by the encoder for the current streaming session
+- **num-dropped-frames** (integer) : Number of frames dropped by the encoder since the stream started.
-- **fps** (double) : current framerate
+- **fps** (double) : Current framerate.

 #### "Exiting"
 *New in OBS Studio*